MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: AUTONOMY CONCEPT ARCHITECTURE

 \subsubsection{Mission Objectives}

 Scalable autonomy in science-driven exploration missions requires a clear and consistent representation of what the robot team is expected to achieve.
-We therefore define mission objectives as the primary unit of mission progress, represented as \glspl{poi}.
-A \gls{poi} captures a mission-relevant objective such as exploring an area, collecting a sample, or analyzing a rock.
-While the sequence of actions required to complete a \gls{poi} may differ between robots, the outcome is always defined at the mission level and contributes to overall mission goals.
+We therefore define \textbf{mission objectives} as the primary unit of mission progress, capturing outcomes such as exploring an area, collecting a sample, or analyzing a rock.
+In the target mission class, every such objective is tied to a specific location in space.
+We exploit this property by representing each objective as a \gls{poi} that pairs the spatial location with a type specifying the required outcome.
+While this deviates from the common usage of the term~\glspl{poi} in mapping, it underlines this assumption and provides a unified representation of objective and location.

+We further distinguish a mission objective from the tasks required to fulfill it.
+A task is a robot-specific, executable action sequence, for instance, planning and following a path, operating a manipulator, or triggering a scientific instrument, that contributes to the completion of an assigned objective.
+The mapping from objectives to tasks depends on each robot's capabilities and is resolved at the task level (Sec.~\ref{subsubsed: AUTONOMY LEVELS}).
 This abstraction allows us to decouple what needs to be achieved (mission outcome) from how it is achieved (robot-specific execution), ensuring that objectives remain consistent and comparable across the robot team.